Skip to main content

 Set up your project using govcookiecutter

-You should use govcookiecutter to set up your data science project.
+You can use govcookiecutter to set up your data science projects.

 govcookiecutter is a template for data science projects in HM Government and the wider public sector.